148th Infantry Regiment (United States): Organization

-Most soldiers are on traditional reserve status who serve in the military on a part-time basis, taking time out from their families and civilian jobs to participate one weekend a month as well as two weeks of annual training each year.
-Since then the 148th Infantry Battalion has been redesignated, deactivated, and reactivated many times.
-Each of the units that made up the 148th Infantry left a record of distinguished achievements.
+Most soldiers are on traditional reserve status who serve in the military on a part-time basis while leaving civilian occupations to participate one weekend a month as well as two weeks of annual training each year, or more as directed by the state with several full-time staff per company.
+The 148th Infantry Regiment has been activated, redesignated, deactivated, and reactivated many times.
+Each of the units that made up the 148th Infantry have made tremendous sacrifices to their nation and left a record of distinguished achievements.

 History

-The 148th Infantry Regiment has participated in many military actions including: Mexican War, Civil War, Spanish–American War.
+The 148th Infantry Regiment participated in military actions including: Mexican-American War, American Civil War, Spanish–American War.
 World War I and World War II.
-The 148th Infantry Regiment received the Presidential Unit Citation (Army), Philippine Presidential Unit Citation, and cited in the Order of the Day of the Belgian Army.
-The 148th Infantry also received the Joint Services Meritorious Unit Award for its participation in the 1996 Atlanta Olympics Detail.
-Seven individuals in the 148th have distinguished themselves with the Medal of Honor.
+The 148th Infantry Regiment received the Presidential Unit Citation (Army), Meritorious Unit Citation with Oak Leak Cluster, Philippine Presidential Unit Citation for 1942 & 1945 campaigns, and Army Superior Service Award, and cited in the Order of the Day of the Belgian Army.
+The 148th Infantry received the Joint Services Meritorious Unit Award for its participation in the 1996 Atlanta Olympics Detail.
+Seven individuals in the 148th have distinguished themselves with the Medal of Honor to include Albert E. Baesel, Rodger Young, John N. Reese Jr., Cleto Rodriguez, Robert M. Viale, Joseph J. Cicchetti, and Frank J. Petrarca.